jakkph32/jupyter-docker-compose/README.md

    docker-compose up --build
    ```

 2. Access Jupyter Notebook in your web browser at `http://localhost:8888`.
-Use the token provided in the console output to log in.
+Token is `token`.

 ---